 I’d like to spend some time discussing the topic of child support and the role that the Office of the Attorney General plays in administering the reception and disbursement of child support payments in Texas.
-First, however, I wanted to briefly talk to you about how self-employment income is treated for those of you who will be on the hook for paying child support in your family law case.
+First, however, I want to briefly discuss how family law cases treat self-employment income for those required to pay child support.

 Self-employed people pay taxes that go over and above what most people see in their paychecks.
 Your tax rate would be the same no matter if you were the employee of a corporation or a self-employed person, but there are additional taxes that come to bear on self-employed people.
 Many times, your income will fluctuate from year to year, so a court would need to get a good idea of what you have earned on average over a period of two or three years.

-If your income has gone up recently then your current income will likely be looked to when determining an amount of child support for you to pay on a monthly basis.
+If your income has recently increased, your current income will likely determine the monthly child support amount you must pay.
 On the other hand, if your income has decreased in the past year for whatever reason then a court will want to know why has it gone down over that period of time.
-An average of multiple years of income will likely be looked to when a judge finds himself in a position where a self-employed person needs to be evaluated for child support purposes.
+A judge will likely average multiple years of income when evaluating a self-employed person for child support purposes.

 Do low wage earners still have to pay child support?

 This is a question that I receive with some regularity.
-Suppose that you are the parent who will be awarded visitation rights with your children, but you will not be the parent with whom your child resides primarily.
+Suppose the court awards you visitation rights, but your child does not primarily reside with you.
 As such, you will find yourself in a position where you will be responsible to pay child support.
 The only thing is, in your eyes, that you don’t earn much income and your soon to be ex-spouse does.
 Since she earns a lot of money and you earn very little will you have to pay child support regardless?

 The answer to that question is, yes.
-Unless there is something going on in your circumstances that is extremely atypical it is expected that you will pay child support to the other parent in your case.
+Unless your circumstances are highly unusual, you should expect to pay child support to the other parent in your case.
 You have a responsibility to provide for your child no matter what your circumstances are, with very few exceptions.
 If you are able bodied and do not earn any income or earn less than minimum wage, a judge will use the income of a minimum wage earner to determine an appropriate level of child support for you to pay.

 Getting the Office of the Attorney General involved in your child support case